External Ids for NANOG Gene

 The protein encoded by this gene is a DNA binding homeobox transcription factor involved in embryonic stem (ES) cell proliferation, renewal, and pluripotency.
 The encoded protein can block ES cell differentiation and can also autorepress its own expression in differentiating cells.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2015]

 GeneCards Summary for NANOG Gene

 NANOG (Nanog Homeobox) is a Protein Coding gene.
-Diseases associated with NANOG include ovarian germ cell tumor and sacrococcygeal teratoma.
-Among its related pathways are Proteoglycans in cancer and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription corepressor activity.
+Diseases associated with NANOG include teratocarcinoma and venous hemangioma.
+Among its related pathways are Developmental Biology and Nanog in Mammalian ESC Pluripotency.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.

 UniProtKB/Swiss-Prot for NANOG Gene